joeappleton18/web-dev-2022-notes/sessions/week_5/README.md

 ```
 ::::

-## Routing
+## Configuring Routing

-Now we have a workable application structure we can consider how we can conditionally serve up different views based on a given URL - or even application state.
+Now we have a workable application structure, we can consider how we can conditionally serve up different views based on a given URL - or even application state.
 The concept of routing provides us with the functionality that we are looking for.
-However, React does not come with a router.
-As such, we need to install one.
+However, React does not come with a router; as such, we need to install one.

-While there are several Routing possibilities, the [React Router](https://reacttraining.com/react-router/web/guides/quick-start), provided by React Training, is normally a go-to routing solution.
-Let's install and configure it:
+While there are several Routing possibilities, the [React Router](https://reacttraining.com/react-router/web/guides/quick-start), provided by React Training, is by far the most popular Let's install and configure it:

 :::tip
 ## Task 2 - Installing and configuring the react-router